 Guidelines for CTSG Development Project Proposals

-Development project funding is primarily designed for one-time support of pilot research projects, publications, conferences or similar initiatives.
+Development project funding is primarily designed for one-time support of pilot research, extension or education projects, publications, conferences or similar initiatives.

-- Identify the names, contacts and qualifications of individuals involved
+- Identify the names, contacts and qualifications of the individuals involved.

-- Include a budget and justification for the requested budget items
+- Include a line-item budget and justification for each requested budget item.

 Preference will be given to projects that develop novel methods or approaches, projects that leverage other funding and efforts, and projects that will generate substantial outcomes and accomplishments.
 All projects are subject both to review, and to the availability of funds.
 Only in rare circumstances will CTSG support development projects in excess of $5,000, and most funded projects are in the range of $250-$3,000.
 Requests for development funds can be made at any time.